 Sarah Wolfgram (Senior Associate) brings RMA a wealth of experience in the nonprofit sector, primarily in strategic business development to raise funds, grow programs and increase public awareness for human service organizations.
 With a passion for supporting small, emerging and grassroots organizations, Sarah’s strength lies in her ability to develop effective systems with attention to both people and processes of an organization.
 She is adept at change management and encourages the thoughtful and intentional growth of each organization she works with.
 Sarah has worked for organizations with up to 1,200 staff members and has raised local, regional and national grants ranging from $500 to $1 million.

-Lindsay Newman (Associate) is a Colorado native who will be recently completed her Masters in Nonprofit Management from Regis University in 2017.
+Lindsay Newman (Associate) is a Colorado native who recently completed her Masters in Nonprofit Management from Regis University in 2017.
 After graduating from Colorado State University with a BA in English Literature and a minor in French, she spent a few years living abroad in France, New Zealand and Australia where she became involved in NGO arts and cultural events while meeting community organizers and travelling extensively.
 Her international experiences led her to a unique understanding of human interaction and culture inclusion and perspective that continue to influence her everyday life and work.